Dixant99/MachineLearningJupyterNotebook/README.md

 # MachineLearningJupyterNotebook
-Learning Machine Learning with some interesting ProjectsS
+Learning Machine Learning with some interesting Projects